-- Version 2 (Dec 2019): In this version, we provide data which is collected from February 2016 to December 2019 for the Contiguous United States.
-In this set, we have about 3.0 million traffic accidents.
+- Version 5 (Dec 2020): In this version, we provide data that is collected from February 2016 to Dec 2020 for the Contiguous United States.
+In this dataset, we have about 1.5 million traffic accidents.
 Download data from here.

 The dataset covers 49 states of the US.
 Following diagram shows the current data distribution over all the states.

 The data is provided in terms of a CSV file.
 Following table describes the data attributes (visit our paper to learn more about these attributes and how we obtained them):